seanivore/freelance-payments/assets/docs/explainers-tasks/WORKFLOW_ARCHITECTURE.md

 # Complete Workflow Architecture

+THIS SHOULD BE REVIEWED.
+IT SUPPOSEDLY WAS COMPLETED, BUT GIVEN BUGS, WE CAN'T BE SURE.

 ## Overview

 This document clarifies the complete flow of data updates, Stripe catalog synchronization, and JSON file management across all user interactions and system events.